yaraabdullah/InDesign-Translator/README.md

 2. Verify your internet connection
 3. Check InDesign's error console for detailed error messages
 4. Make sure both script files are in the same folder

-## Contributing

-Feel free to submit issues or pull requests to improve this script!